 Wood Floor Finishes

-A water base urethane is clear and looks very natural on wood.
+WATER BASED FINISHES FOR HARDWOOD FLOORS Eucalyptus wood floor with water-based finish A water base urethane is clear and looks very natural on wood.
 Some types are more durable than oil-based.
 It generally takes 3-4 hours per coat to dry.
 This finish has little odor when applied.
+We use only two component water based finishes because they are both thicker and far stronger than a standard single component water based finish like you can buy at a big box home improvement store.
+These finishes are significantly more durable than traditional oil based polyurethane finishes.

 Wax is often used to create a soft, aged luster.
 Though you may renew the finish yourself, wax water spots easily, requires maintenance and is slippery.
 Wax is amber in color and has a low sheen.
 It has a mild odor when applied.

-Tung oil is a penetrating finish which gives a soft hand rubbed look when applied in multiple coats, slightly ambering the wood.
+Walnut wood flooring with wax finish Tung oil is a penetrating finish which gives a soft hand rubbed look when applied in multiple coats, slightly ambering the wood.
 It requires drying overnight between coats and has a mild odor when applied.
-Tung oil is higher maintenance than urethane, requiring periodic buffing and reapplication.
+This coating has an appearance similar to, but more natural looking than oil-based poly.
+Its big benefit is that scratches can be easily repaired without sanding and the touch-up leaves no lap marks.
+It is a perfect finish for a historic home, mimicking the looks of wax, shellac and varnish.

 Four different sheens are available for wood floors: gloss, satin and matte.
 Each one has a different degree of shine, another factor which will determine the look of your floor.